 5.6.1 Agreements are in place with neighbouring Transmission Licensees and Externally Interconnected System Operators (EISOs) to provide Emergency Assistance.
 The contracted service is for blocks of energy to be provided across HVDC Interconnectors for specific periods of time, and detailed in the relevant Balancing and Ancillary Services Agreement for each interconnector or as required under Grid Code BC.2.9.
 6.

-5.6.2 Where a Maximum Generation Service Agreement is in place between NGESO and a Generator (CUSC Section 4.2), the Generator will use reasonable endeavours to make available and provide Maximum Generation from each of its Maximum Generation BM Unit(s).
-NGESO will request the Maximum Generation Service prior to the instruction of any measures related to Demand Control.
+5.6.2 Where a Maximum Generation Service Agreement is in place between NESO and a Generator (CUSC Section 4.2), the Generator will use reasonable endeavours to make available and provide Maximum Generation from each of its Maximum Generation BM Unit(s).
+NESO will request the Maximum Generation Service prior to the instruction of any measures related to Demand Control.
 This will be via Emergency Instructions.

-5.6.3 Under the EU NCER, NGESO shall be entitled to request assistance for active power from a CUSC Party which does not already provide a balancing service.
-For the avoidance of doubt this would not extend to an Embedded Power Station unless the owner of that Power Station (i.e. the Generator) had a CUSC Contract with NGESO.
+5.6.3 Under the EU NCER, NESO shall be entitled to request assistance for active power from a CUSC Party which does not already provide a balancing service.
+For the avoidance of doubt this would not extend to an Embedded Power Station unless the owner of that Power Station (i.e. the Generator) had a CUSC Contract with NESO.

-5.6.4 Whenever national downward regulation shortfall is identified (day ahead to real time) an Insufficient System Negative Reserve Active Power Margin (NRAPM) warning will be issued by NGESO under Grid Code BC1.5.5 to see if any increase in generator flexibility is possible.
+5.6.4 Whenever national downward regulation shortfall is identified (day ahead to real time) an Insufficient System Negative Reserve Active Power Margin (NRAPM) warning will be issued by NESO under Grid Code BC1.5.5 to see if any increase in generator flexibility is possible.

 National Electricity Transmission System Warnings Procedure

-5.7.1 The Grid Code OC6, OC7, and BC1 provide for circumstances in which NGESO may issue a National Electricity Transmission System Warning to all industry participants in circumstances where Demand Reduction may be required.
+5.7.1 The Grid Code OC6, OC7, and BC1 provide for circumstances in which NESO may issue a National Electricity Transmission System Warning to all industry participants in circumstances where Demand Reduction may be required.
 National Electricity Transmission System Warnings consist of the following types: -

 Electricity Margin Notice;